ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Set the correct Attributes

-The Core Editor saves `.pbt` files with Linux line endings (LF) by default, to prevent git from changing the line endings to Windows (CRLF) and therefore give you a bunch of changes that you did not make each time, we are going to add a **.gitattributes** file to force the correct behavior.
+The Core Editor saves `.pbt` files with Linux line endings (LF) by default, to prevent git from changing the line endings to Windows (CRLF) and therefore gives you a bunch of changes that you did not make each time.
+GitHub Desktop will create a **.gitattributes** file to force the correct behavior.

+If the project doesn't have a `.gitattributes` file, it can be created.

 1. Create a new file and call it `.gitattributes`.
 2. Copy and paste the text below into the file:

     ```sh